stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 * whole camp during: 8-18 Aug 2011, Olsztyn, Poland
 * [Optyka kwantowa - WWW 7](http://warsztatywww.wikidot.com/www7:optyka-kwantowa) (outline and problems, in Polish, but I guess you can read some math)
-* qualification problems as core part - so to prepare with simple, but time-taking parts (unfortunately, in 2016 I couldn't do that what strongly impacted the course)
+* qualification problems as a core part - so as to prepare the students wth simple problems which nevertheless require serious effort (unfortunately, in 2016 I couldn’t do that, which strongly impacted the course)
 * 5 participants
 * 3h x 3 day workshop for talented high-schools students (in 2016: 2.5h x 3)